 Tips To Use Frozen Green Coriander

-- Do not have to dry the rinsed fresh coriander completely before freezing.
+- No need to dry the rinsed fresh coriander leaves completely before freezing.

 - Do not thaw the frozen green coriander.